osequi/color/README.md

 In RGB the default color of the canvas (the screen) is black.
 Adding a color lightens up the default black.
 In CMYK the default color of the canvas (the paper) is white.
 Adding a color darkens the default white.

+### The color wheel

+Starts with 3 basic colors (red, green blue for RGB or cyan, yellow, magenta for CMYK) and generates all other existing colors.